AbrahamChahla/LsCoreProject/README.md

 LsCoreProject - Refactored
 =============

 This is a major rewrite and will break the previous code.
-I'll be updating the blog shortly.
+Blog has been udpated.  <a href="http://wp.me/P2fr76-7z" target="_blank">Click here to see how to upgrade existing projects.</a>

 We are now utilizing external js code for most of the functionality.
 We've also moved to a namespace of itgLsHelper so that we don't collide with others.